dougeby/IntuneDocs/intune/app-sdk-ios.md

 6. If your app does not use FaceID already, ensure the [NSFaceIDUsageDescription Info.plist key](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW75) is configured with a default message.
 This is required so iOS can let the user know how the app intends to use FaceID.
 An Intune app protection policy setting allows for FaceID to be used as a method for app access when configured by the IT admin.

 7. Use the IntuneMAMConfigurator tool that is included in the [SDK repo](https://github.com/msintuneappsdk/ms-intune-app-sdk-ios) to finish configuring your app's Info.plist.
-The tool has 3 parameters:
+The tool has three parameters:

    |Property|How to use it|
    |---------------|--------------------------------|